stormpath/stormpath-flask/docs/index.rst

 Next, you'll want to create a new Stormpath Application.

-Stormpath allows you to provision any number of 'Applications'.
+Stormpath allows you to provision any number of "Applications".
 The general rule is that you should create one Application per website.
 In this case, you'll want to create a single Application.